British Citizens Getting Married in Italy – Procedure

 Please consider to be in the city where you will get married to swear a declaration in front of the authorities with a simultaneous translator at least 2-3 working days before the wedding, despite some town halls are quite flexible, most of them will not accept this meeting to be held any later than that.
 So be cautious when planning your trip.

 Once the ceremony has been performed you will be issued with a Marriage Certificate in multi-language.
-The marriage will not be actually registered in the UK; the certificate will simply be deposited for record purposes only.
+The marriage will not be actually registered in the UK, you will be able to apply for name change once back to the UK showing one of the marriage certificates you will be given in Italy.

 There is no legal obligation for a foreign marriage to be recorded in the UK and in fact it is not actually registered.
 The validity in English law of a marriage contracted in a foreign country is in no way affected by its having been, or not having been, thus recorded.